Yeocomico Church: Parish affiliation

 It is the only remaining colonial church in Cople Parish and Westmoreland County.

+Other churches

+The Cople Parish also includes the Nomini Church (c.
+1850) near Mount Holly and the St. James Church (built 1890) in Tidwells, Virginia.
+The original building for the Nomini Church was built around 1648 on the west side of Nomini Creek near Mount Holly, and replaced by a new building across the creek in 1704, which itself was replaced in 1751.
+The present church was built on the east bank of the creek somewhere near 1850, but in infrequent use for much of the last century and damaged by a tornado in February 2016.

 Architecture

 Yeocomico is a room church that shows a combination of features from the Virginia Gothic tradition, as in Newport Parish and St. Peter's, New Kent County, combined with the emerging Classical style of the Virginia church of the eighteenth century.
 Its unique features are: